rimutaka/resume/README.md

 I used some **commercial icons** from [FontAwesome Pro](https://fontawesome.com/).
 They require a paid subscription.
 You can opt out by using their free styles and designs.
 I find the Pro version more elegant and well worth the money.

+### Print or PDF versions

+Google Chrome prints a better version than FireFox, but neither is good enough when printed or saved as PDF.
+Append `?prn` to the URL to produce a simplified, single page version with a link to the full version on GitHub.
+E.g. http://cv.onebro.me/?prn.

 ----